ppvp/sql_data_cleaning_bdepository/README.md

 Dataset used: https://www.kaggle.com/datasets/arnabchaki/goodreads-best-books-ever

 Project:
-This set of SQL queries and statements aims to clean, format, and normalize data in a database run on a local instance of PostgreSQL.
+This set of SQL queries and statements aims to clean and format data in a database run on a local instance of PostgreSQL.

 1. Formatting dates and populating the table with converted dates
 2. Seeking and deleting improper date column entries